 bride, Martha, is partly what made that transformation possible.

 The red-roof main house is elegant though understated, with a yellow pine exterior that's been painted and coated with layers of sand to resemble white-stone blocks.
 The first-floor rooms are quite ornate, especially the formal large dining room, with a molded ceiling decorated with agricultural motifs.
 The bright colors of the walls, which match the original paint, may surprise those who associate the period with pastels.
 Throughout the house are smaller symbols of the owner's eminence, such as a key to the main portal of the Bastille—presented to Washington by the Marquis de Lafayette—and Washington's presidential chair.
 As you tour the mansion, guides are stationed throughout the house to describe the furnishings and answer questions.

-But some of the most memorable experiences at Mount Vernon, particularly for kids, are in the orientation and education centers.
+But some of the most memorable experiences at Mount Vernon, particularly for kids, are in the Museum and Education Center.
 Interactive displays, movies with special effects straight out of Hollywood, life-size models, and Revolutionary artifacts illustrate Washington's life and contributions.

 A National Treasure tour explores behind the scenes and includes a chance to see the basement of the house; the tour sells out quickly so reserve ahead of time.

 Actors in period dress who portray General Washington and his wife welcome visitors at special occasions throughout the year, including President's day, Memorial Day, and July 4.
 Evening candlelight tours are offered weekend evenings in late November and early December and during wine festivals held one weekend in May and in October.